zethon/AshCoin/README.md

 cmake .. "-GNinja" -DCMAKE_BUILD_TYPE=Debug -DBUILD_ASH_TESTS=On
 ```

-If there are no errors the the executable can be built with:
+If there are no errors then the executable can be built with:

 ```shell
 cmake --build . -- -j 8